-A 2014 study published in Pediatrics, the official journal of the American Academy of Pediatrics, indicates that active time is critical to brain development, leading to better thinking skills in children.
+Anyone who’s spent any time with children knows they need lots of activity.
+However, a recent study published in “Pediatrics,” the official journal of the American Academy of Pediatrics, indicates that active time is critical to brain development, leading to better thinking skills in children.
 One of the study’s main findings shows that children ages 7 to 9 who have at least 70 minutes of active time a day have improved thinking skills, particularly in multitasking.

 The study highlights the direct correlation between the quality and duration of activity a child receives throughout the day and how well that child performs in school.
-Most school physical education classes don’t meet the 70 minutes of minimum active time suggested in the study.
-This can leave many parents wondering: “How much activity is enough?”
-“What, exactly, does ‘active’ mean?” and “How can my child get the activity he or she needs?”
+Most schooltime physical education classes don’t meet the 70 minutes of minimum active time suggested in the study, which can leave many parents wondering, “How much activity is enough?,” “What, exactly, does ‘active’ mean?” and “How can my child get the activity he or she needs?”

-Bri Kurcsak, a Novant Health occupational therapist at Novant Health Rehabilitation Center, confirmed that active time is essential for a child’s growth and development.
+Bri Kurcsak, occupational therapist with Novant Health Presbyterian Medical Center’s Rehabilitation Center, confirmed that active time is essential for a child’s growth and development.

-Kurcsak said the best time for unstructured activity is right after school.
+Kurcsak said the best time for unstructured activity is as soon as children get home from school.

 “You need to give them a break from following directions all day,” she explained.
 “They need to move and burn off some of that energy they’ve stored up from sitting most of the day.
 Then, have your children follow a structured evening schedule.”